 - Security.
 Structured settlements provide two kinds of security.
 One has to do with lack of volatility.
 A structure can generate a planned, dependable cash flow.
 The second kind of security has to do with what might be called the safety of principal: the confidence that the payments will, in fact, be made.

 - Tax Treatment.
-Under § 104(a) of the Internal Revenue Code, payments received in settlement of personal physical injury claims, worker’s compensation claims and some disability claims are income tax-free, whether they are received in cash or in the form of periodic payments.
+Under § 104(a) of the Internal Revenue Code, payments received from the settlement of personal physical injury or physical sickness claims, worker’s compensation claims and some disability claims are income tax-free, whether they are received in cash or in the form of periodic payments.

 - Flexible Payment Design.
 Structured settlement annuities are extremely flexible in design.
-Future periodic payments can be designed to match clients’ wide variety of needs.
-If your client can no longer work in the same capacity, payments can be designed to replace lost income or supplement monthly income.
-If your client now requires life-long attendant care, then structured settlement payments can cover that cost.
-Or, if the claimant is a minor, the future payments may begin years into the future, when the claimant reaches the age of majority and can be designed to pay for college or vocational school.
+Future periodic payments can be tailored to match clients’ wide variety of needs.
+If your client can no longer work in the same capacity, payments can be designed to replace lost income or supplement income.
+If your client now requires life-long attendant care, then structured settlement payments can be set up to cover that cost.
+Or, if the claimant is a minor, the future payments may begin years into the future, when the claimant reaches the age of majority and can be timed to pay for college or vocational school.

 - Spendthrift Protection.
 Other than the fact that structures from personal, physical injury cases are income tax-free, the most often quoted benefit of structures is spendthrift protection.
 A severely injured claimant needs to know that he or she has an income which will always be there, and a structured settlement provides that assurance.

 Structured settlement consultants can be a valuable part of your settlement team and can assist you throughout the settlement process.
 In addition to discussing a structured settlement with your client, they will evaluate life care plans, economic reports, attend mediation(s) with you, evaluate proposals from the defense team, and assist with the settlement documents.
 It is very important to get a structured settlement consultant involved early on in your case so they can provide you with their full services.